TCI has two outstanding programs for professional climbers.

 TCI reserves the right to deny future program participation to students who cancel without adequate notice.

-Upon satisfactory completion of our program, students will be given a certificate signed by your instructor.
+"Certification" of tree climbers is provided by any organization that we know of.
+However, upon satisfactory completion of our program, students will be given a certificate signed by your instructor.
 Show this to a potential employer along with the course outline, and you are sure to get a job!

 Here's what you can expect each day of the Tree Worker Program.